StanNowak/Surveys/README.md

 ### Production Deployment

 The frontend will be deployed as **React components** on a Prismic site.
 The backend will be deployed separately and must be accessible from the Prismic domain.
+See `docs/DEVELOPER-HANDOVER.md` for detailed deployment instructions.

 ## Repository Structure